sach1nd3v/devops-resources/jenkins/README.md

 |expression |`when { expression { params.ENVIRONMENT == 'PRODUCTION' }}`  |

-- Branch conditions are useful when the pipeline is interacting with a version control system like GitHub.
-This allows us to only run stages for specific branches in a repo.
+-  This allows us to only run stages for specific branches in a repo.
 - Environment conditions evaluate to true, if the specified environment variable is present and it contains the specified value.
-This can be useful for building projects that interact with different environments.
 - Expression conditions provide the most flexibility for conditional statements.
 We can use `groovy expressions` along with parameters and other variables to build a statement that returns true or false.
 - Along with conditionals, we can use the `input` step to control the flow of a pipeline.
 The input step pauses a triggered pipeline and waits for manual interaction to determine if the pipeline should proceed, or abort.
-We can also configure an input step with a custom message to give more information on what will happen if the job were to proceed.

         pipeline {
         agent any